jbhopkins/bioxtasraw/docs/source/manual/Analysis_windows.rst

 Singular value decomposition (SVD) is a mathematical technique that is a model independent approach that provides information on the number of unique elements in a data set.
-Formally, singular value decomposition of a mxn matrix M is a factorization of into three matrices such that
+Formally, singular value decomposition of a m x n matrix M is a factorization of into three matrices such that

 .. math:: M=U\Sigma V^*

-where U is an mxm unitary matrix, called the left singular values; :math:`\Sigma` is a diagonal mxn matrix, where the diagonal values are the singular values, and :math:`V^*` is the conjugate transpose of an nxn unitary matrix V, the right singular vectors.
+where U is an m x m unitary matrix, called the left singular values; :math:`\Sigma` is a diagonal m x n matrix, where the diagonal values are the singular values, and :math:`V^*` is the conjugate transpose of an n x n unitary matrix V, the right singular vectors.
 A typical interpretation of singular value decompositions is that the number of singular values significantly above the baseline level represents the number of significant distinct components in the data set.